werkshy/dynamo-session-manager/README.md

 The current table timestamp is (currentTime - currentTime % maxInactiveInterval).

 A background task creates the next table before it is required, provisions the previous table for read-only and deletes the expired table.
+We have found that table creation takes approximately 60s.

+The table rotation should be synchronized as much as possible across different tomcat servers.
+In practice with Elastic Load Balancers (even in non-sticky mode) this is mitigated by a general stickiness of a client to a server, but we can reduce the gap between different servers rotating tables by checking more frequently.
+In server.xml, set the Engine.backgroundProcessDelay to 1s, as shown above.

 Provisioning
 ------------

-You need to provision one read and one write unit per request, i.e. if your app has a peak throughput of 10 requests per, second, you need 10 reads per second and 10 writes per second during normal activity.
+You need to provision one read and one write unit per request, i.e. if your app has a peak throughput of 10 requests per second, you need 10 reads per second and 10 writes per second during normal activity.

 10 reads per second = 1x (block of 50 read units per second) = $0.01 / hour